1. Blog

 • Improved gut health: The fiber from carbohydrate sources nurtures healthy gut bacteria and promotes healthy stools.

-• Supports digestion: Our dog food has been proven to be 40% more digestible than dry dog food.
+• Supports digestion: Our dog food is proven to be 40% more digestible than dry dog food.
 The carbs included are a part of supporting your dog’s digestive system!

 • More energy: As mentioned, carbs are a prime source of energy your dog needs.
-The intestine breaks it down into the simple sugar glucose, which is used to provide energy for your dog’s body and support nervous system function.
+The intestine breaks it down into the simple sugar glucose, which provides energy for your dog’s body and supports nervous system function.

 Healthy Carb Sources